wiggitywhitney/kind-crossplane-gke/README.md

 ## Delete your local Crossplane resources, which will delete the GKE cluster

-Because your GKE cluster is being managed by the instance of Crossplane that is running in your kind cluster, when you delete your local `newclusterwhodis` Crossplane `Cluster` resources and your `newnodepoolwhodis` Crossplane `NodePool` resource, it will also delete the associated GKE resources that are running in Google Cloud.
+Because your GKE cluster is being managed by the instance of Crossplane that is running in your kind cluster, when you delete your local `newclusterwhodis` Crossplane `Cluster` resource and your `newnodepoolwhodis` Crossplane `NodePool` resource, it will also delete the associated GKE resources that are running in Google Cloud.

 But you don't have to take my word for it!
 Let's do it!